 - Sharing with the owner in Rent a Room / digs / college properties.

 - Staying in rented accommodation at the invitation of the tenant.

 There is a formal licence agreement where the owner is not resident, not entitled to exclusive use and has continuing access to the accommodation.
-The law gives a licensee the right to request the landlord to allow him/ her to become a tenant provided:
+The law gives a licensee the right to request the landlord to allow them to become a tenant provided:

-- He/ she is in lawful occupation of the dwelling.
+- They are in lawful occupation of the dwelling.